ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 the company makes.
 So the company
 programs their machine
+to make
-to make as many paperclips
+as many paperclips
-as it can.
+as possible.

 But the machine
-is smart,
-very smart.
+doesn't think
+the way
+humans think.
 It makes paperclips
 out of all
 the raw material